 How is polymyositis treated?

 - Anti-inflammatory medicines.
-These are steroid drugs, or corticosteroids.
+These are steroid medicines or corticosteroids.
 They ease inflammation in the body.
 Symptoms usually get better within 4 to 6 weeks.
-Your healthcare provider may lower the dose of steroids after that to lessen side effects.
+Your healthcare provider may lower the dose of steroids after that to ease side effects.
 Some people may need to take steroids ongoing to manage the disease and reduce symptoms.

-- Immunosuppressive drugs.
-These are drugs that block or slow down your body's immune system.
+- Immunosuppressive medicines.
+These are medicines that block or slow down your body's immune system.

 - Physical therapy.
-Special exercises help to stretch and strengthen the muscles.
-These can help keep muscles from shrinking.
+This treatment includes special exercises that help to stretch and strengthen the muscles.
+They can help keep muscles from shrinking.

 - Heat therapy and rest.
-These can help lessen muscle symptoms.
+These can help ease muscle symptoms.